victormenuzzo/snake/README.md

 # snake

-Victor Antonio Menuzzo
-Paula Giovanna Rodrigues
+Made by Victor Antonio Menuzzo and Paula Giovanna Rodrigues

 Write make in terminal to compile